weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

 ## How to use

 * If the Cohere API key is not set in the `text2vec-cohere` module, you can set the API key at query time by adding the following to the HTTP header: `X-Cohere-Api-Key: <cohere-api-key>`.
-* Using this module will enable GraphQL vector search parameters in Weaviate.
-They can be found [here](../../api/graphql/vector-search-parameters.md#neartext).
+* Using this module will enable [GraphQL vector search operators](/developers/weaviate/api/graphql/vector-search-parameters.md#neartext).

 ### Example